 Answers to some frequently asked questions.

-Jean and Richard Fair are the managing attorneys of Fair and Fair, PLLC.
-We're a family-owned (husband and wife) law firm that is helps people throughout the Katy and West Houston area with business formations, family law, estate planning/probate, and real estate law.
+Jean and Richard Fair are the managing attorneys of Fair Law Group, PLLC.
+We're a family-owned (husband and wife) law firm that is helps people throughout the State of Texas with business formations, family law, estate planning/probate, and real estate law.
 We focus specifically on asset protection and using technology to provide legal services to folks throughout the state of Texas.
 Specifically, providing wills online is one of our top priorities.

 We strive to keep our overhead low by not keeping an army of support staff for important matters such as answering a client's email or phone call.
 As a result, this allows us to keep our rates lower for our clients while still offering responsive and personal service.